 FAQ Frequently Asked Questions About Live File Backup

-Live File Backup
+Live File Backup For Windows

 On this page you are provided with answers to the most often raised questions as well as with additional information to the actual documentation.
-For a general introduction please read the manual which has been installed with the file backup software on your system or watch our video tutorial.
+For a general introduction please read the manual which has been installed with the file backup software on your system or watch our video tutorials.

 Frequently Asked Questions (FAQ)